 Take Credit Where Credit is Due

-I wrote a post recently - 5 Things HR Hopes You Don't Know - suggesting that my readers take credit for results they believe their work played a substantial part in creating whether they could prove it or not.
+I wrote a post a while back - 5 Things HR Hopes You Don't Know - suggesting that my readers take credit for results they believe their work played a substantial part in creating whether they could prove it or not.
 I took some grief for that in the comment section of the post.
 Many people saw taking credit for results that can't be proven as lying.

 I'm a litigator and trial attorney so I'm as acquainted with evidence-based results as any scientist is.
 Lawyers and scientists both have theories supported both by direct and by circumstantial evidence.
 Law students are often told the difference between direct and circumstantial evidence is the difference between seeing your child's hand in the cookie jar (direct evidence) or seeing cookie crumbs on his lips and the jar open in the kitchen (circumstantial evidence).